 Some ChatGPT Users Are Developing Bizarre Delusions

-And if you’ve spent any time in online forums lately, you might’ve caught a glimpse of it: people using ChatGPT are starting to believe some very strange things.
+If you’ve spent any time in online forums lately, you might’ve caught a glimpse of it: people using ChatGPT are starting to believe some very strange things.
 I’m talking full-on “the AI is sentient and secretly in love with me” levels of strange.

-So what’s going on?
+Umm, what’s going on?
 How did a tool designed to help us write emails and summarize PDFs end up spawning delusions?
 And more importantly, what does it mean for the rest of us?

 The slippery slope of anthropomorphism

 Humans are wired to see faces in clouds, to name our Roombas, and to scream “WHY ARE YOU DOING THIS TO ME?!” when our computers freeze.
 It’s called anthropomorphism, our tendency to give human qualities to non-human things.
+Your printer at work doesn’t hate you and love Chris, he probably just knows how to use it better.

 When a chatbot feels like a soulmate

 We’ve known for decades that it’s easy to mistake response patterns for empathy.
+Especially because we tend to love finding patterns and symbols in life.
+This is just another way for our brains to find reasons in the world.

 The loneliness factor

 When you’re starved for connection, you’ll take it where you can get it.
+We really are social creatures and don’t do so hot when we’re on our own.

 Throw in a few weird or unexpected responses from the AI, and suddenly it’s not just “talking”, it’s “sending messages.”